AiJared/Python-RoadMap/OOP/OOP_Readme.md

 #### Implied Methods

 If a particular special method is not implemented in a user-defined class, the standard syntax that relies upon that method will raise an **exception**.
 For example, evaluating the expression, a + b, for instances of a user-defined class without __add__ or __radd__ will raise an error.

+There are some operators that have default definitions provided by Python, in the absence of special methods and there are some operators whose definitions are derived from others.
+For example, the __bool__ method, which supports the syntax **if foo:,** has default semantics so that every object other than None is evaluated as True.
+However, for container types, the __len__ method is typically defined to return the size of the container.
+If such a method exists, then the evaluation of bool(foo) is interpreted by default to be True for instances with nonzero length, and False for instances with zero length, allowing a syntax such as **if waitlist:** to be used to test whether there are one more entries in the waitlist.